 Unfortunately there has been some aggression towards staff at vaccination sites, particularly in relation to people wanting their second doses early.
 This is unacceptable behaviour towards our staff and volunteers and it will not be tolerated.
-The NHS is offering second doses, 8 weeks after the first and this message is being communicated widely.
+The NHS is offering first and second doses plus the booster, and is currently extending capacity in line with the recent national announcement to offer the booster to all eligible groups by 31st January 2022

 The NHS is urging expectant mums to get the Covid-19 vaccine after new data shows the overwhelming majority of pregnant women hospitalised with the virus have not had a jab.
 The BCWB ICS will soon be mirroring the Wolverhampton model with vaccination clinics on site in each maternity unit so that the vaccine can be offered during antenatal appointments to women and their families.
 The overarching message is to reassure pregnant women that Covid-19 vaccines are the safest and best way to protect them and their baby from severe illness and premature birth.
 Any pregnant women who have questions or concerns about the vaccine can speak to their GP, midwife or obstetrician to get more information and advice.
 Even if they have previously declined the vaccine, they can book an appointment to get their jab on the NHS National Booking Service website or call 119 between 7am and 11pm.
+A satellite clinic of the Saddlers continues to operate at the Manor Hospital concentrating on Health and Social Care Worker and pregnant ladies and their partners attending for appointments.
+Despite continual efforts to encourage pregnant females to have the vaccine numbers seen daily are low with single figure doses administered daily.